CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 }
 ```

 As you can see, things are starting to get complicated.
-What if two users, *for some odd reason* had the same comment?
+What if two users follow the same blog?

 Data could easily get repeated here.